learnk8s/knote-js/01_writing_a_note_taking_app.md

 Learning how to design and architect applications that leverage Kubernetes is crucial.

-And that's exactly what you will learn in this this part of the course.
+And that's precisely what you will learn in this part of the course.

-Now you will develop a small application for note taking similar to [Evernote](https://evernote.com/) and [Google Keep](https://www.google.com/keep/).
+Now you will develop a small application for note-taking similar to [Evernote](https://evernote.com/) and [Google Keep](https://www.google.com/keep/).

 The app should let you:

-1. record notes and
+1. Record notes and
-1. attach images to your notes
+1. Attach images to your notes.

 Notes aren't lost when the app is killed or stopped.

 So you will use a database to store the content.

-Here is how the app looks like:
+Here is what the app looks like:

 ![Adding images and notes in Knote](assets/knote-add-image.gif)